 - May 15th, 2019: Application Deadline.
 Final decision on all financial aid to be provided by MPSN.
 All requests for financial aid submitted after this date will be based solely on the discretion of the Financial Aid Committee.

 - May 15th to May 31st, 2019: Late Applications.
 Any application received within these dates will be accepted only if there is space in the program.
 Any application postmarked on or after May 1st will require a $30 application fee.

 - June 1st to July 31st, 2019 (August 15th for continuing internships): MPSN 2019 Summer Program

 A proven history of service

-Our network of interns has grown over the last fourteen years and now has over 200 alumni.
-These interns served in influential offices such as the White House and US Senate, and were taught by scholars and experts in government and public policy.
+Our network of MPSN Fellows has grown over since 1993 and now has over 200 alumni.
+These Fellows served in influential offices such as the White House and US Senate, and were taught by scholars and experts in government and public policy.
 Program alumni currently work on Capitol Hill and for the State Department, the Department of Justice, and a variety of nonprofit organizations such as the ACLU.
 As a result of this innovative program, talented Muslim Americans are on policy-making career paths where they can make meaningful contributions to American society.
-The impact of our interns upon politicians on Capitol Hill has been noticeable, with many supervisors agreeing that the presence of MPSN interns in government offices fosters a very positive image of Muslim Americans.
+The impact of our Fellows upon politicians on Capitol Hill has been noticeable, with many supervisors agreeing that the presence of MPSN Fellows in government offices fosters a very positive image of Muslim Americans.